 Before their trips, passengers are encouraged to download the Amtrak app, which allows you to scan an e-ticket to board and receive gate and track information on your device at certain stations — eliminating the need to crowd around departure boards.

 Stations (and trains) are receiving enhanced cleaning, particularly of high-touch surfaces like door handles and countertops.
 At certain stations you might also see signs marking out how to keep your distance from others, and clear plastic barriers at the customer counter.

-And plan to arrive wearing a mask: Passengers are required to wear facial coverings both at the station and onboard until they are seated alone or in a private room.
+And again, plan to arrive wearing a mask: Passengers are required to wear facial coverings both at the station and onboard unless they are in a private room.